apollo4869/test-data-cleaning-project/README.md

 3. Through hands-on practice, I have developed a clear understanding of the data cleaning process and the critical role data quality plays in subsequent model training.

 ## Future Plans
-Through this project, I have realized that data cleaning is only the starting point of data science.
-In the future, I plan to:
+Data cleaning is the starting point of data science.
+In the future, we need to:
 1. Learn more advanced cleaning techniques, such as interpolation and model-based imputations.
 2. Explore feature engineering and data preprocessing methods for model training.
 3. Build simple machine learning models (e.g., linear regression or decision trees) to further explore the relationship between data and models.

 ## Conclusion
-This project marks an important step in my journey into data science, helping me deeply understand the principle that "data cleaning is the foundation, and quality determines success."
-Moving forward, I will continue to explore more advanced cleaning methods and analytical techniques to enhance my skills.
+This project marks an important step in data science, helping to understand the principle that "data cleaning is the foundation, and quality determines success."
+M